Md-Yaseen-Dev/Course--Deep-JavaScript-Foundations-v3/Readme.md

 myFunction.apply(obj, [param1, param2]); // {someKey: 1}
 ```

-**Blind():** In this method, you create a new function with a fixed this .
+**Bind():** In this method, you create a new function with a fixed this .
 These types of functions created using bind() are commonly known as bound functions.

 ```javascript
 function myFunction() {